On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Abstract

 \section{Abstract}

-We revisit the energy space based Dirichlet boundary control problem governed by biharmonic equation investigated in \cite{CHOWDHURYDGcontrol2015}.
-The $L_{2}$ norm estimate in \cite{CHOWDHURYDGcontrol2015} is derived under an extra regularity assumption on the optimal control which is guaranteed if the interior angles of the domain are less than $120^{o}$, which is quite restrictive in nature.
-In this paper we have extended this interior angle condition upto $180^{o}$ $i.\;e.$ now this analysis applies to any convex domain.
-Additionally, we propose a new approach for deriving error estimates for Cahn-Hilliard equation of elliptic type under minimal regularity assumption, for $C^{0}$ interior penalty method.
+In this paper, we revisit the $L_2$-norm error estimate for $C^0$-interior penalty analysis of Dirichlet boundary control problem governed by biharmonic operator.
+In this work, we have relaxed the interior angle condition of the domain from $120$ degrees to $180$ degrees, therefore this analysis can be carried out for any convex domain.
+The theoretical findings are illustrated by numerical experiments.
+Moreover, we propose a new analysis to derive the error estimates for the biharmonic equation with Cahn-Hilliard type boundary condition under minimal regularity assumption.